-Many see ESG disclosure as an intelligent business move that appeals to investors and stakeholders alike.
-As such, public and private corporations are beginning to understand how to measure ESG performance, report on ESG and factor it into a company valuation.
+Even if it is not required by law, many see ESG disclosure as an intelligent business move that appeals to investors and stakeholders alike.
+As such, public and private corporations are beginning to understand how to measure sustainability performance, report on ESG and factor it into a company valuation.
+Increasingly, institutional investors are using ESG to evaluate a company’s risk exposure, long-term value creation prospects, and alignment with their corporate purposes.

 ESG includes factors such as: